-Premium Solicitors are specialist UK immigration solicitors and the high quality of UK visa and immigration legal services provided by our best team of fully qualified and experienced immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.
+Premium Solicitors, open 7 days a week and 365 days a year, are specialist UK immigration solicitors.
+The high quality of UK visa and immigration services provided by our best team of fully qualified and experienced SRA-regulated immigration solicitors is self-evident from the 5-star Google Reviews rating by 99% of our clients.

 Surrogacy Agreements

-Parental Order To Become The Legal Parent Of The Surrogate Child
+Parental Order to Become the Legal Parent of the Surrogate Child

 You must apply for a parental order or adoption if you want to become the legal parent of the child.
 You can apply for a parental order with a partner or on your own.
 One of you must be genetically related to the child - in other words, be the egg or sperm donor.